-Consider this stage as the final part of the sales pitch, consumers are already educated about your brand at this point and are now considering a purchase.
+Consider this stage as the final part of the sales pitch, consumers are already educated about the brand at this point and are now considering a purchase.

 So how do we move a user from lead to customer?
 We need to persuade.
-Any content that solidifies your product benefit will help to eliminate doubt at this stage.
+Any content that solidifies product benefits will help to eliminate doubt at this stage.

 A balanced mix between Hub content — regularly scheduled content for your prospect and Hygiene content helps to maintain engagement and increases brand recall.
 Content at this stage should be designed to create product value.

-The value you have created in the Retention stage will pay off in this stage.
-Even if your referral effort is incentivised (or not), customers will become advocates if they believe in what your brand stands for.
+The value created in the Retention stage will pay off on this level.
+Even if referral efforts are incentivised (or not), customers will become advocates if they believe in what your brand stands for.

 Word-of-mouth (WOM) is a powerful amplifier at this stage and content should focus on generating WOM.